As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Nowadays, it is also found in other parts of the world, such as the Jones Mountains in Antarctica and Mount Karisimbi in Africa.
 Varieties of Labradorite include Oregon Sunstone, lynx eye, and spectrolite.

-Diorite is an igneous rock consisting of the minerals, andesine, biotite, hornblende and pyroxene.
+Diorite is an igneous rock consisting of minerals, andesine, biotite, hornblende, and pyroxene.
 It is usually coarse-grained and forms above a convergent plate boundary.

 Rhyolite is an igneous rock formed from magma upwellings, rich in silica, deep beneath the Earth.
 It is light-colored and fine-grained.
 There is even a ghost town in Nye County in Nevada called rhyolite after the igneous rock found in the Bullfrog Hills near there.

 Some of the world’s highest mountain ranges, such as the Rockies, Himalayas, and Andes Mountains, are made of granite.
 Other mountains in the US, such as the Sierra Nevada Mountain range, Mount McKinley and Mount Whitney, are mainly granite.

 It forms when magma cools deep in the Earth’s crust and sometimes shows as massive exfoliation domes, huge bald rocky outcrops, such as that in Stone Mountain in Georgia.

 Granite is usually a greyish color grey, coarse-grained, and is composed mainly of feldspar, mica, and quartz.
 It can also be pink, reddish, or even white.